SUGAR and FAT.

 People of all ages prefer this taste combination.
 Yeah, some people like sweeter foods and others prefer salty but as I learned in my training as a dietitian, the mixture of sugar and fat is one that is particularly pleasing to the palate.

-As we talked about in our picky-eating series, kids are naturally drawn to sweet foods that are energy-dense.
+Kids are naturally drawn to sweet foods that are energy-dense.
 And in a world where these items are literally everywhere, parents are left unsure how to deal with them.

 The problem goes something like this: kids fight for these foods but their parents fight back trying to keep their intake as low as possible.
 Or, parents give in because they simply don’t have the energy to fight.
 Either way, the issue of how to manage sweets is one many families face.

-In this series we’ll dig deep into this topic of how to raise kids who have a healthy relationship with sweets – and grow up eating them in moderation.
+In this series, we’ll dig deep into this topic of how to raise kids who have a healthy relationship with sweets – and grow up eating them in moderation.
 We’ll have expert interviews, case studies and specific strategies to get you and your family on the right track.

 But first, we need to get to the heart of the problem.
 Not what everyone thinks is the problem, but the real problem.